-CHSP OneKey AHA Unit of study Health systems Integrated delivery networks (IDNs) identified in the data Hospital systems Health system definition A health system includes at least one hospital and at least one group of physicians that provides comprehensive care (including primary and specialty care) who are connected with each other and with the hospital through common ownership or joint management.
+CHSP OneKey АНА Unit of study Health systems Integrated delivery networks (IDNs) identified in the data Hospital systems Health system definition A health system includes at least one hospital and at least one group of physicians that provides comprehensive care (including primary and specialty care) who are connected with each other and with the hospital through common ownership or joint management.
 An organization that has direct responsibility for centralizing the purchasing or contracting of its affiliated hospitals and ancillary care facilities; it also offers a continuum of care through services at acute and nonacute sites.
 An IDN owns, leases, manages, or establishes a purchasing affiliation with two or more healthcare delivery sites.
 IDNs include at least one acute care hospital and one nonacute organization.
 Either a multihospital or a diversified single hospital system.
-A multihospital system is two or more hospitals owned, leased, sponsored, or contract managed by a central organization.
-Required provider types At least one hospital and one group of physicians At least one hospital and one nonacute care provider Multihospital or a diversified single hospital Relationship among entities in system System owns or manages included providers.
+A multihospital system is two or more hospitals owned, leased, sponsored, or contract managed by a central organization. ^v Required provider types At least one hospital and one group of physicians At least one hospital and one nonacute care provider Multihospital or a diversified single hospital Relationship among entities in system System owns or manages included providers.
 System owns, manages, leases, or establishes purchasing (contracting) affiliations with entities.
 System owns, leases, religiously sponsors and/or manages health providers.

-Each data source's definition of "health system" has similarities with the Compendium's working definition of health systems.
-At a high level, they include systems that integrate multiple providers, including hospitals and physicians.
+Table II.2.
+Comparison of the Compendium's working health system definition with HCOS, SK&A, and AHA providers, including hospitals and physicians.
 Both data sources emphasize inclusion of hospitals, but other included provider types vary.
 Similarly, both focus on system ownership or management of included providers and include purchasing or contracting affiliations.